 Several professors at College of the Atlantic do work connected oceans and islands.
 They range from biologists to historians, environmental lawyers to geologists.
 For each one there is a link to their website for more information.

 Chris Petersen specializes in the evolution and ecology of marine organisms.
 In Maine, he works on fishery management and habitat conservation of estuarine and anadromous fishes in Frenchman’s Bay.
 He also works on mudflats on clam biology and restoration projects, and on freshwater streams.
 In a once and future life, he was an expert on coral reef reproductive behavior and sex allocation patterns.
-He does not play badminton.
-He does co-edit this blog.
+He co-edits this blog.
 Faculty webpage

 John Anderson holds the William H. Drury Jr. Chair in Evolution, Ecology and Natural History.
 His current research focuses on colonial nesting seabirds and island ecology, and he holds the W.H.
 Drury Jr. Chair in Evolution, Ecology, and Natural History .
 John directs work done on Great Duck Island, one of two COA field stations.
 His most recent book is Deep Things out of Darkness: a History of Natural History.
 John is an avid reader, but does not appreciate the current classics, like the collected works of J.K.
 Rowling.
 Faculty webpage